 The free-to-enter Red Cliffs Scenic Reserve is just a fifteen-minute drive from Mildura and is a great activity if you’ve got an hour to spare.
 On your way over to the reserve, you’ll pass by its namesake town, Red Cliffs, whose most popular attraction is Big Lizzie – a historic, and a rather huge tractor.

 Once you’ve reached the reserve, there’s a short walk to the cliff tops, where visitors can admire views across the Murray River.
 This is the perfect activity for anyone with kids as the trail is more than manageable for little ones!

-BONUS: Two of the Best Things to do in Mildura with Kids
+BONUS: Two Special Things to do in Mildura with Kids

 1. Cool down at Mildura Water Play Area

-If you’re a little wary about letting your kids paddle in the river, I’ve found an alternative!
+If you’re a little wary about letting your kids paddle in the river and you’re wondering what else you can do with them, I’ve found an alternative!
 Not far from the town’s main street, and overlooking the river, is Mildura Water Play Park.
 It’s a free space that allows families to enjoy time in the sunshine without having to worry too much!
 Kids will love playing in the water jets that spray water high up into the air!

 2. Wander through orchards at Orange World